 DVT is relatively common, especially in overweight people, those over the age of 50 or those who have poor circulation.
-It is not something to be expected in a young fit athlete, however, the condition is potentially fatal as if the clot comes lose it can work it's way up to the heart, lungs or brain, potentially causing a heart attack, pulmonary embolism or stroke.
+It is not something to be expected in a young fit athlete, however, the condition is potentially fatal as if the clot comes loose it can work it’s way up to the heart, lungs or brain, potentially causing a heart attack, pulmonary embolism or stroke.

 If a massage therapist misses this or mis-diagnoses a DVT as a calf strain and applies deep tissue massage to the area then this could work the clot free and cause serious harm or worse.